WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - just remember that **TTL can bite YOUR ASS!**. **Whenever** you are **considering offloading the balancing to Route53** keep in mind the **TTL**.
 Since you **cannot attach ASG to Route53** there might be a **case where your instance is no longer there BUT TTL still routes to that IP**.

 - you can **nest routing strategies**.
-This is to create complex routing infrastrucure
+This is to create complex routing infrastructure

 - an good **example** would be the need to create **latency based tree where leafs are based on weight**